-SGA babies weigh less than 90% of babies their same gestational age.
-At full term, SGA boys weigh less than about 6 pounds 9 ounces (3000 grams), and SGA girls weigh less than about 6 pounds 3 ounces (2800 grams).
+At full term (born at 39 or 40 weeks of pregnancy), SGA boys weigh less than about 6 pounds 9 ounces (3000 grams), and SGA girls weigh less than about 6 pounds 3 ounces (2800 grams).

 Otherwise, SGA babies tend to look the same as other babies the same gestational age unless their growth was severely restricted.
 Then they may: